StevenWingett/Bioinformatics_Computer_Cluster_Course/4_Cluster_Computing.md

 For more details on storage locations, please refer to Scientific Computing: https://www.mrc-lmb.cam.ac.uk/scicomp-new/index.php?id=data-storage

-The Scientific Computing webpages also provides instructions on how to create a folder for yourself in `/cephs` etc.
+The Scientific Computing webpages also provide instructions on how to create a folder for yourself in `/cephs` etc.

 ## Transferring files to and from the cluster
 This section could have been included in the part of the course that introduces Linux.
-However, we decided to included it here, after first discussing where files should be stored on the cluster.
-The commands discussed here are applicable to the Cell Biology Workstation and other Linux set-ups.
+However, we decided to include it here, after first discussing where files should be stored on the cluster.
+The commands mentioned here are applicable to the Cell Biology Workstation and other Linux set-ups.

-You may remember that in the Linux part of this course we introduced `curl` and `wget` as way to download files from remote web pages.
-Well there are also ways to copy files from one system to another specialist commands.
+You may remember that in the Linux part of this course we introduced `curl` and `wget` as ways to download files from remote web pages.
+Well there are also ways to copy files from one system to another using specialist commands.

 ### Copying files between systems on the intranet
 The best way to copy a file from the cluster to another machine (or vice versa) is by using the `scp` (Secure Copy Protocol) command.